Sheep 101 logo

 Drug use in sheep

 A drug is a product used to treat or prevent an illness.
 Drugs can play an important role in preserving the health of individual sheep and the flock as a whole.
-However, they need to be used in a responsible manner.
-Moreover, producers should strive to minimize drug use and should never use drugs in place of good management and feeding practices.
+However, they need to be used in a responsible manner, and producers should strive to minimize drug use and not use drugs in place of good management and feeding practices.

 Extra-Label Drug Use